jeffmcutter/cfme_git_integration/README.md

 Requires rsync and git be installed on the CFME appliance and will attempt to install them.
 Repos need to be available to the appliance (you may need to subscription-manager register etc.).
 Recommend use of SSH keys or other way of caching password.

-Create a file in the location you want to push pull from called .cfme with contents of HOST=your_cfme_appliance, for example:
+Create a file in the location you want to push pull from called .cfme with contents of HOST=your_cfme_appliance and DOMAINS=Domain1 Domain2 etc., for example:

 ```
 $ cat .cfme
 HOST=cfme04
+DOMAINS=Domain1 Domain2 Domain3

 ```

+Note that the first domain listed will be the lowest priority and the last listed will be the highest priority in Automate.